wso2/docs-is/en/docs/develop/customizing-identity-server-uis.md

 !!! note
-    One advantage of this approach is that WUM updates will not affect your UI changes and you need not worry about manually adding your custom changes.
+    One advantage of this approach is that WUM updates will not affect your UI changes and you need not worry about manually adding your changes.